connorpower/Horizon/README.md

 integration server.
 Due to the distributed nature of the app few other tests make sense.

+## Database

+Horizon uses the inbuilt macOS UserDefaults as a simple form of persistence for contacts and file lists.
+During development, the contents of UserDefaults can be easily inspected on the terminal:

+    # Show all entries for the command line tool
+    > defaults read horizon-cli

+    # Show the current contact list
+    > defaults read horizon-cli com.semantical.Horizon.contactList

+Care is taken to ensure that the entries are JSON formatted strings, so the following command will be more useful in most circumstances.

+    > output=$(defaults read horizon-cli com.semantical.Horizon.contactList) && echo -n $output | jsonlint

+Why not just a straightforward pipe?
+If the key is not present in the UserDefaults we end up trying to feed gabarge into `jsonLint`.

 ## Deployment

 Horizon is deployed amongst testers using [App Center](https://appcenter.ms).